About the IGLP

 - Conferences & Workshops – The IGLP regularly sponsors conferences and workshops, ranging from informal events at the Harvard Faculty Club to large meetings convening over 150 scholars in Cambridge for intensive discussion.
 Our most important annual events take place in January and June.

 - IGLP: The Workshop – The Workshop is an intensive residential program designed for doctoral and post-doctoral scholars and junior faculty.
 Each global workshop brings together more than 100 young scholars along with more than 50 senior and junior faculty from around the world for serious research collaboration and debate.
 While in residence, participants review current scholarly developments, reconsider canonical texts and network with colleagues from across the world.
 Our aim is to strengthen the next generation of scholars by placing them in collaboration with their global peers as they develop innovative ideas and alternative approaches to issues of global law, economic policy, social justice and governance.
 Intensive writing workshops offer participants the opportunity to receive valuable feedback on their own research from their peers and more senior colleagues in small group settings.
-Beginning in 2015, the IGLP will inaugurate a series of smaller regionally focused workshops.
+In 2015, the IGLP inaugurated a series of smaller regionally focused workshops.
 Our first Latin American Regional Workshop was convened with our friends at Universidad de los Andes in Bogota, Colombia.
 Our first African Regional Workshop will be co-convened by our friends at the University of Cape Town in Cape Town, South Africa in January 2016.

 - IGLP: The Conference – In 2015 we convened our second international conference at Harvard bringing together over 425 scholars and friends working on innovative approaches to global governance, social justice and economic policy for two days of scholarly exchange.
 IGLP: The Conference will be held every other June at Harvard Law School and is open to all those who are interested in pursuing new thinking about law and global policy, including those who are new to our network as well as IGLP alumni and friends.
 Our aim is to provide an ongoing opportunity for scholars connected to the Institute to return to Cambridge to present their research, to reconnect with peers from across the globe and to find new opportunities for collaborative research with other innovative scholars.